How to Clean Laminate Wood Floors Without Streaking: Pro Tips

 Tea

-It may be surprising to learn that the flavorful black tea you drink every day can also be used as a house cleaner.
-The astringency of the drink can cleave through dirt and stains like butter.
+It may be surprising to learn that the black tea you drink every day can also be used as a house cleaner.
+The natural tannins in tea—the compounds that give tea its color and slight bitterness—can cut through dirt and stains effectively.
 Additionally, tea also has a polishing effect on laminated floors.
 But nevertheless, since tea is quite expensive compared to other ingredients in this list, you should only use this method in emergencies.

-Buy the cheapest kind of black tea you can find on the shelf for this purpose.
-There’s no need to waste that expensive Earl Grey.
+For this use, purchase the least expensive variety of black tea available.
+There's no need to waste that expensive Earl Grey.

-Go through the brewing motion as you normally do.
+Brew the tea as you normally would.
 Put the teabag in the cup and pour hot water on top.
 Steep the tea for around 3 or 4 minutes.
-You will want every molecule of tea essence to be sucked out of the dried leaves.
-Throw the tea bag away after the steeping time has elapsed.
+You will want all the tea essence to be extracted from the dried leaves.
+Remove the tea bag after 3-4 minutes.

 Allow the tea to cool.